rjohns03/pbs-scripts/Linux-reference.md

 ## Basic Common Linux Commands

 Linux is amazingly powerful.
 As with most powerful tools there is a learning curve, but it is actually a fairly mild one.
 In order to use CARC supercomputers you will need to learn a few basic commands to read, write, copy and remove files, create, copy and remove directories, and understand the file tree and where you are in it.
-The following is a reference sheet for the most basic commands, but again, Linux is extremely powerful and learning details beyond the basics will allow you to be more a efficient, productive computational scientist.
+The following is a reference sheet for the most basic commands, but again, Linux is extremely powerful and learning details beyond the basics will allow you to be more a efficient, happy and productive computational scientist.

 ### File Commands